-- The Full-time, first-time Fall 2010 cohort is expected to be within a 20% range of the Preloaded cohort. - If the Full-time, first-time Fall 2010 cohort is greater than 0, then the Exclusions from the cohort must be less than 50% of all students in the Full-time, first-time Fall 2010 cohort. - If the Adjusted cohort is greater than 0, then the number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 is expected to be greater than 0. - The number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 must be less than the Adjusted cohort. - The number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 is expected to be greater than or equal to 15% of the Adjusted cohort. - If the number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 is equal to the Adjusted cohort, then you must confirm a retention rate of 100% for that cohort. - If you reported enrollment for full-time, first-time students in last year's Fall Enrollment survey, then you are expected to report full-time, first-time students on this screen.
+- The Full-time, first-time Fall 2010 bachelor's cohort is expected to be within a 20% range of the Preloaded cohort. - If the Full-time, first-time Fall 2010 bachelor's cohort is greater than 0, then the Exclusions from the cohort must be less than 50% of this value. - If the Adjusted cohort is greater than 0, then the number of Students from Fall 2010 cohort still enrolled as of Fall 2011 is expected to be greater than 0. - The number of Students from Fall 2010 cohort still enrolled as of Fall 2011 must be less than the Adjusted cohort. - The number of Students from Fall 2010 cohort still enrolled as of Fall 2011 is expected to be greater than or equal to 15% of the Adjusted cohort. - If the number of Students from Fall 2010 cohort still enrolled as of Fall 2011 is equal to the Adjusted cohort, then you must confirm a retention rate of 100% for that cohort. - If you reported enrollment for full-time, first-time students in last year's Fall Enrollment survey, then you are expected to report full-time, first-time students on this screen.
 If this type of student is not enrolled and you are receiving this message in error, you may contact the IPEDS Help Desk for assistance. - If you did not report enrollment for full-time, first-time students in last year's Fall Enrollment survey, then you are not expected to report full-time, first-time students on this screen.
 If this type of student is enrolled and you are receiving this message in error, you may contact the IPEDS Help Desk for assistance.

-Part-time, first-time cohort retention
+Part-time, first-time bachelor's cohort retention

-For the Part-time portion of this screen, you must report the number of students in the Part-time, first-time Fall 2010 cohort, as well as any Exclusions from the cohort.
+For the Part-time portion of this screen, you must report the number of students in the Part-time, first-time Fall 2010 bachelor's cohort, as well as any Exclusions from the cohort.
 Once the screen is saved, the system will display the difference between the two in the Adjusted cohort field.

-In addition, the number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 must be reported in order to determine the Part-time, first-time Fall 2010 cohort retention rate percentage.
+In addition, the number of Students from Fall 2010 still enrolled as of Fall 2011 must be reported in order to determine the Part-time, first-time Fall 2010 bachelor's cohort retention rate percentage.